Corporate Volunteering with No Time Commitment: Funding Soft Skills Community Workshops

 Refugees, asylum seekers, and CALD groups

-Community reintegration after incarceration or homelessness
+Community reintegration after incarceration

-Let’s create impact with soft skills together
+Let’s create impact with stronger people skills together

 Soft skills change lives.
-Let’s change more of them—together.
+Let’s change more of them, together.